Start Tamr Core and its dependencies:

 test.csvfile to use as a test dataset with the following data:

-- Log in to Tamr.
-If this is the first time logging in to Tamr, log in using the default admin credentials.
+- Sign in to Tamr Core.
+If this is the first time signing in, sign in using the default admin credentials.

 - Select Create new project.